uw-cmg/MAST/doc/source/5_0_runningmast.rst

 The SCRATCH folder
 ======================

 The ``$MAST_SCRATCH`` folder houses all recipe folders.
-It also houses a mast.write_files.lock file while the MAST monitor is running, in order to prevent several versions of MAST from running at once and simultaneously checking and writing ingredients.
+It also houses a ``mast.write_files.lock`` file while the MAST monitor is running, in order to prevent several versions of MAST from running at once and simultaneously checking and writing ingredients.

+*  Occasionally, MAST may report that it is locked.
+If there is no *mastmon* process running or queued on the queue, you may delete the ``mast.write_files.lock`` file manually.

 -------------------------------------------------------------------------
 Skipping recipes or ingredients in the SCRATCH folder